Azure/API-Management/changelogs/api-management-service.md

 ### New

 1. You can now validate the client certificate with the new `<validate-client-certificate>` policy.
-Documentation and support in the Azure portal is coming soon.
+Documentation and support in the Azure portal are coming soon.
 2. The Visual Studio Code extension now supports policy debugging for self-hosted gateways running locally.
 3. The Visual Studio Code extension now supports Dapr and validation policies.
 4. The developer portal now supports *resource owner password* grant flow.